FREQUENTLY ASKED QUESTIONS

 Q: If the city has budget problems, why do you still do public art?

-A: While the city’s operating budget is challenged from time to time, new and expanded capital infrastructure is still needed to meet the needs of our growing community.
-Public art projects are part of the city’s Capital Improvement Program.
-As public amenities are designed and constructed, artwork is integrated to enhance those amenities.
-This enriches our built environment and creates a more visually interesting city.
-The public art process also provides opportunities for citizens to have input into the design of shared urban public spaces.
+A: While the city's operating budget is challenged from time to time, new and expanded capital infrastructure is still needed to meet the needs of our growing community.
+By improving infrastructure design public art enriches our built environment and creates a more beautiful city.

 Q: How does art benefit the public during difficult economic times?